vincefn/pyvkfft/README.rst

   a buffer of a size equal to the array is necessary.
 This makes larger FFT transforms possible based on memory requirements (even for R2C !) compared to cuFFT.
 For example you can compute the 3D FFT for a 1600**3 complex64 array with 32GB of memory.
+- transforms can either be done by creating a VkFFTApp (a.k.a. the fft 'plan'), with the selected backend (pyvkfft.cuda for pycuda/cupy or pyvkfft.opencl for pyopencl) or by using the simple interface with the `fftn`, `ifftn`, `rfftn` and `irfftn` functions which automatically detect the type of GPU array and cache the corresponding VkFFTApp.

 Performance
 -----------